 Contracting in Latin America: a quick guide for foreign companies dealing with construction contracts

 As a region Latin America is forecasting to emerge from a period of stagnant growth in 2018.
 As a result, the region is progressively becoming a destination for foreign capital investment.
-With this in mind clients are increasingly exploring the ways in which they can engage the supply chain and protect themselves against risk.

 This insight gives an overview of the prevailing contracting modality in the selected countries and provides some advice on common pitfalls and things to avoid.

 It is important to understand that in most Latin American countries, there are often two distinct markets and hence it is hard to generalise on trends.
 These two markets are the ‘local’ market and the ‘multi-national’ market.
 Multinational clients, consultants and contractors are driving change in contracting modalities and this is affecting standards of project delivery, management methodologies and the professionalising of the construction industries.

 Rory Wallace, Turner & Townsend Chile Country Manager, said:

 "Contractors still have a strong claims culture – claims are not dealt with as they occur but pile up at the end of the project"